 In a recession, we readily acknowledge that our strategies must shift.
 Fewer resources require greater competitiveness—that’s obvious.
 But less intuitively, our workplaces and workforce must change as well.
 And in fact, economic downturns have consistently altered the way we work.
 We must be prepared not just to rewrite our strategies, but to question how we work together.
 After all, an organization’s culture should be designed to align how to win in the market with how to work together.

 - Experiment with new roles and responsibilities.
 Before the railroads connected the 48 contiguous states in the late 1800’s, there was no such thing as a “middle manager.”
 With the ability to source and sell far across state lines, not only were “Mom and Pop” outfits decimated, but the need for a new role in the organization emerged.
-COVID will likely trigger the same need for emergence.
-Expect additional health and safety roles in physical offices, for increased investment in developing resilience in supply chains and distribution channels, beefed up crisis communication resources, possibly psychotherapists to help employees cope with loss, grief, apathy, and detachment, culture coaches to keep a majority-remote workforce engaged, and so much more.
+Expect increased investment in developing resilience in supply chains and distribution channels, beefed up crisis communication resources, culture coaches to keep the workforce engaged, and so much more.
 Start experimenting now with these roles; they may well prove to be a competitive advantage.

 - Decentralize your decision-making amid uncertainty.
 In a 2017 study, researchers found that organizations that could distribute decision-making more locally (in this case, to individual manufacturing plants) ultimately made better decisions and emerged more successfully because they were empowering those with the best information with the power to act.
 This may very well be the time to flatten your org chart and distribute greater authority.